In the Cook Shire, Mining is the largest employer, generating 981 local jobs in 2018/19.

 - Public Administration and Safety (282 people or 8.4%)

-In combination these three industries accounted for 1,587 people in total or 47.4% of the local workers.
+In combination these three fields accounted for 1,587 people in total or 47.4% of the local workers.

 The major differences between the jobs held by local workers of the Cook Shire and Queensland were:

-- A larger percentage of local workers employed in Mining (29.3% compared to 2.4%)
+- A larger percentage of local workers employed in the field of Mining (29.3% compared to 2.4%)

-- A smaller percentage of local workers employed in Retail Trade (4.0% compared to 10.5%)
+- A smaller percentage of local workers employed in the field of Retail Trade (4.0% compared to 10.5%)

-- A smaller percentage of local workers employed in Health Care and Social Assistance (7.2% compared to 13.5%)
+- A smaller percentage of local workers employed in the field of Health Care and Social Assistance (7.2% compared to 13.5%)

 - Mining (+243 local workers)